cljs/api/docfiles/syntax/predicate.md

 ## Summary

+A naming convention for functions returning true or false (unenforced).
+Examples:

+[doc:cljs.core/even?]
+[doc:cljs.core/empty?]
+[doc:cljs.core/contains?]
+[doc:cljs.core/nil?]

 ## Details

-A naming convention for predicate functions (unenforced).

-A predicate function is one that returns `true` or `false`, and is presumably pure (not having any side-effects on state).
+Predicate functions are presumably pure (not having any side-effects on state).

-Some predicate functions which use this convention:

-- [doc:cljs.core/even?]
-- [doc:cljs.core/empty?]
-- [doc:cljs.core/contains?]
-- [doc:cljs.core/nil?]

 It is sometimes used to name boolean values as well, not just predicate functions.